How to Apply for an Absentee Ballot

 If you are indefinitely confined because of age, illness, infirmity or disability, you can receive an absentee ballot on a permanent basis.
 To remain on the permanent absentee list, you must return your ballot for each election.
 Note: Indefinitely confined electors are not required to submit Photo ID.

 Note: If you are requesting an absentee ballot on a permanent basis, you must complete the Absentee Ballot Request form (we cannot accept just a written request).

 Residential Care Facility Voters

 Individuals living in residential care facilities (i.e. residential care apartment complexes, nursing homes, etc.) have the option of voting at the polls on Election Day, voting at the Clerk's office during the two weeks prior to each election or voting at their facility when it is visited by Special Voting Deputies; by-mail absentee voting is not an option.
-Click HERE to view the Special Voting Deputy second visit schedule for February 20 Spring Primary.
+Click HERE (link will be available once dates are scheduled) to view the Special Voting Deputy schedule for November 6 General Election.

 Receive an Absentee Ballot in the Hospital

 If you are in the hospital and unable to go to the polls on Election Day, you can receive an absentee ballot by appointing an agent to deliver and return your completed ballot.
 The elector and assigned agent need to complete the absentee request form.
 Photo ID is required of the elector; proof of identification is required of the agent.

 The completed ballot must be received by the City Clerk no later than 5:00 p.m. on the day of the election so that it can be delivered to the polling location by 8:00 p.m.

 U.S. citizens residing abroad (intent to return is uncertain) and members of the military (including spouses and children) can request an absentee ballot and access absentee ballots online at My Vote Wisconsin.